Visyond/website-hugo/site/content/landings/how-using-visyond-helped-me-buy-this-car.md

 featureTitle: Improved Spreadsheet Management and Governance
 feature:
   - content: >-
-      With our powerful platform, you never run the risk of losing data.
+      You never run the risk of losing data.
 Every change, input and scenario is securely stored in the cloud.
-Accessible from anywhere.
     ico: /img/ico-cube.png
   - content: >-
       Multiple people can work together from anywhere on any device, without the